Philadelphia changes nickname to honorary "City of Sisterly Love" for 100-year anniversary of 19th Amendment

 City Councilmember Katherine Gilmore Richardson introduced the resolution Thursday, noting that while this anniversary recognizes women's right to vote, the resolution points out that millions were not allowed to actually participate in elections for decades to come.

-"The language does not shy away from acknowledging that the 19th Amendment granted women the right to vote in print, but not in practice," Richardson said in the meeting.
+"The language does not shy away from acknowledging that the 19th Amendment granted women the right to vote in print, but not in practice," Gimore Richardson said in the meeting.
 "A vast number of women of color were still fully disenfranchised until the 1965 Voting Rights Act.
 A fact that continues to elude the narrative about the 19th Amendment."

 City Councilwoman Katherine Gilmore Richardson